camRight/Daily-Planner/README.md

 # Daily-Planner
 This app seeks to create a CRUD (Creating, Reading, Updating, and Deleting) application.
 This app helped me build a base of what functionality I could add to any app I built.
+Local storage is used to create client-side storage functionality.

 ![Image of Application](assets/FunctionalityofDaily-Planner.png)